OpenCleanEnergy/OpenMI/README.md

 ![Block Scheme](docs/block-scheme.drawio.svg)

 The application note provides a detailed description of the operation and component selection.
 The system presented is relatively simple and requires relatively few components.
-It has an efficiency $ > 90 \% $ and avoids flux-walk problems due to the DC-DC boost converter being current-fed [^2].
+It has an efficiency $ > 90 \% $ and avoids flux-walk problems due to the DC-DC boost converter being current-fed [^MAGNA].
 The capacitors required are of such low capacitance that they can be implemented as film capacitors, which avoids the eventual lifetime issues with electrolytic capacitors.
 For these reasons, we decided to adopt and extend the design.

 #### PV panel specifications